FuelLabs/fuels-rs/docs/src/getting-started/predicates.md

 ## Instantiating predicates

-Once you've written a predicate in Sway and compiled it with `forc build`, you can use the `predicate_abigen!` to generate all the types specified in the predicate.
+Once you've written a predicate in Sway and compiled it with `forc build`, you can use the `abigen!` to generate all the types specified in the predicate.
 Additionally, you will get a `predicate` instance with methods for receiving and spending funds and encoding the predicate data.
 The code snippet below shows how to use the abigen and generate a predicate instance.

 ```rust,ignore
 {{#include ../../../examples/predicates/src/lib.rs:predicate_load}}